Yehudiya Forest Nature Reserve

 A part of the reserve (south of Yehudiya River towards the Daliyot River) is a training area for the Israeli Defense Forces, which sometimes causes fires.

 The Yehudiya forest area covers 66 square kilometers.
 It is rather sparse and trees cover about 10% of the woodland, and the rest is savanna-like landscape.
 The most prevalent tree is Quercus ithaburensis (Mount Tabor Oak).

 The reserve is abundant in water sources.
 Most important rivers (streams) are Meshushim, Zavitan, Yehudiya, Gamla, and Daliyot.

+In June 2024, Hezbollah launched a series of rocket and drone attacks on the Golan Heights, resulting in the destruction of 10,000 dunams of open areas by fire.
+The fire damaged parts of the Yehudiya Forest Nature Reserve, including hiking trails and the reserve's Black Canyon.
+According to an official from the Nature and Parks Authority, it will take years for the local flora to recover.

+In October 2025, archaeologists from the Zinman Institute of Archaeology at the University of Haifa and the Department of Land of Israel Studies at Kinneret College unearthed a 1,500-year-old synagogue in the park.